questdb/questdb.io/docs/api/java.md

 try (TableWriter writer = engine.getWriter(ctx.getCairoSecurityContext(), "abc")) {
 ```

-The writer will hold exclusing lock on table `abc` until such time it is closed.
-This lock is both intra- and inter-process.
+The writer will hold exclusive lock on table `abc` until it is closed.
+This lock is both intra and inter-process.
 If you have two Java applications accessing the same table only one will succeed at one time.

 #### Create a new row`